Northwest Region

 Lockbox Coordination oversees and initiates curative actions to ensure lockbox transactions and the trust income are processed accurately, timely, and efficiently for Indian beneficiaries within the Northwest Region.

-The Division of Self-Determination is responsible for promoting and advocating for maximum Indian participation in the programs and services conducted by the Federal Government for Indians; and to encourage and support the development of tribal capacity to better manage the opportunities and responsibilities of self-determination.
-The Division is authorized by P.L 93-638 Indian Self-Determination and Education Assistance Act, As amended (ISDEAA) to award grants, contracts and cooperative agreements with tribes and tribal organization in order to meet each unique tribal need.
-In addition to implementing the line authority of the BIA, the Northwest Regional office conducts contract administration for the Bureau of Indian Education (BIE) and the Office of Justice Services (OJS).
+The Branch of Self-Determination is responsible for promoting and advocating for maximum Indian participation in the programs and services conducted by the Federal Government for Indians; and to encourage and support the development of tribal capacity to better manage the opportunities and responsibilities of self-determination.
+The branch is authorized by P.L 93-638 Indian Self-Determination and Education Assistance Act, as amended (ISDEAA) to award grants, contracts and cooperative agreements with tribes and tribal organization in order to meet each unique tribal need.
+In addition to implementing the line authority of the BIA, the NWRO conducts contract administration for the Bureau of Indian Education (BIE) and the Office of Justice Services (OJS).

-The Division of Tribal Government Services supports the Bureau's mission by providing tribal governance-related services to Agencies and Tribes in the Northwest Region.
-The Division provides a range of services, including providing advice, technical guidance and direction on tribal constitutions, corporate charters, resolutions, ordinances, law and order codes, official tribal actions, tribal courts and enrollment where authorized by Tribal law or Federal statute.
+The Branch of Tribal Government Services supports the Bureau's mission by providing tribal governance-related services to Agencies and Tribes in the Northwest Region.
+The branch provides a range of services, including providing advice, technical guidance and direction on tribal constitutions, corporate charters, resolutions, ordinances, law and order codes, official tribal actions, tribal courts and enrollment where authorized by Tribal law or Federal statute.
+The branch is also responsible for processing responses under the Freedom of Information Act.

-The Division of Human Services supports the Bureau’s mission by providing Social Services Program services such as Indian Child Welfare (ICWA), General Assistance (Direct Services) and IIM Case Management Services.
-The Program provides guidance and technical assistance to BIA Agency Programs, P.L.
+The Branch of Human Services supports the Bureau’s mission by providing Social Services Program services such as Indian Child Welfare (ICWA), General Assistance (Direct Services) and IIM Case Management Services.
+The program provides guidance and technical assistance to BIA Agency Programs, P.L.
 93-638 Contract Tribes and Self-Governance Tribes on ICWA, General Assistance and IIM regulations.
-The Social Workers at the Regional provides training and annual reviews of IIM supervised accounts per 25 CFR § 115.427.
+Social workers at the NWRO provide training and annual reviews of IIM supervised accounts per 25 CFR § 115.427.

-The Division of Safety supports the Bureau’s mission by ensuring BIA employees have a safe environment in which to work.
-They provide assistance to the Agencies on safety issues such as Worker Compensation, Tort Claims, Accident Investigations, Safety Inspections, Homeland Security and Motor Vehicle Safety.
+The Branch of Facilites, Property, and Safety supports the bureau’s mission by ensuring BIA employees have a safe environment in which to work.
+They provide assistance to the agencies on safety issues such as Worker Compensation, Tort Claims, Accident Investigations, Safety Inspections, Homeland Security and Motor Vehicle Safety.
 The Northwest Regional Safety Manager also works with Tribal contracted/compacted programs on all aspects of the Safety program.